Self Employed Remortgages

 • Personal circumstances.
 For example, if you've had any more children.

-If you switch mortgage providers before the end of the deal, most fixed or discounted mortgage deals penalise you through Early Repayment Charges (ERC).
+If you switch mortgage providers before the end of your existing mortgage, most fixed or discounted mortgage deals penalise you through Early Repayment Charges (ERC).
 This can potentially cost you thousands of pounds.

 "Brilliant from start to finish.
 Graham managed to find a main high street lender who offered a brilliant rate.
 Would highly recommend."